EnterpriseDB/tpa/CustomCloud/clusters/test/tpa/README.md

    ```
    It also ensures that these keys are added locally via ssh-agent using ssh-add.
 If the
    keys are added properly, then SSH into all the 3 instances one by one and ensure that
    SSH works seamlessly.
-This step is very important to ensure that all the three
+This step is very **important** to ensure that all the three
-   instances are reachable over the network from your local machine
+   instances are reachable over the network from your local machine.

+   **NOTE 1** If you get issues accessing via ssh, then manually add the keys into your .ssh
+   or using ssh-add.

    ```
    (ansible-python) nikhils@ubuntu-xenial:~/2ndQ/TPA/CustomCloud$ ssh ubuntu@52.90.44.83